spectrum-health-systems/MAWSC/README.md

 ```
 mawsc -help
 ```

+MAWSC Commands:
-Most commands have a default behavior that doesn't require an action or option to be passed.
+* Have a default behavior that doesn't require an action or option to be passed.

-Commands can be passed using any casing, and don't have to start with a `-`, since MAWSC will remove any `-` characters, and convert the command to lowercase before processing.
+* Generally have shortcuts (e.g., "`mawsc -h`" is the same as "`mawsc -help`")
+* Can be passed using any casing (e.g., "`mawsc -HeLp`" is a valid command)
+* Do not *have* to start with a `-`, but it's recommended for readability

+When MAWSC processes the arguments passed via the command line, it converts everything to lowercase, and removes any `-` characters.
+This way it's easier to for the logic to process commands/actions/options.

 Commands also have shortcuts.
 For example, instead of typing `mawsc -help`, you could type `mawsc -h`